-The Corporate Sustainability Reporting Directive (CSRD) is the new EU legislation requiring all large companies to publish regular reports on their environmental and social impact activities.
+The Corporate Sustainability Reporting Directive (CSRD) is the new EU legislation requiring all large companies and listed SMEs, to publish regular reports on their environmental and social impact activities.
 It helps investors, consumers, policymakers, and other stakeholders evaluate large companies' non-financial performance.
 Thus, it encourages these companies to develop more responsible approaches to business.
 For instance, it radically changes companies' scope and type of sustainability reporting.
 With the CSRD, the European Commission defines a common reporting framework for non-financial data for the first time.

 Compliance is happening soon: companies must submit their report aligning with the CSRD on 1 January 2025, for the 2024 financial year.
 It will be challenging for reporting companies, as data collection and auditing is an arduous process requiring time and resources.
 If your company is not familiar (yet) with this regulation and you are wondering, "does my company needs to comply?" then it is time to become an expert on the topic, and on that side, we have you covered.